supernginx/flowplayer-plugins/flash/sharing/trunk/README.txt

 - embed code now just uses the OBJECT tag, issue #301
 - added new configuration option 'gap' to the dock.
 Defines the gap between buttons.
 Default is 5.
 - the embed code now includes "wmode" with value "transparent".
 Issue #306
+- #419 email link was disabled.
+- #420 required to make the background assets for the share buttons the same as the included viral videos assets or else the alpha was not the same.

 3.2.1
 -----